adi7312/adi7312.github.io/CTF.md

 <script src="https://tryhackme.com/badge/1373347"></script>

-From time to time I write some walktroughs to some CTF tasks.
+I write some walktroughs to some CTF tasks.
 Some old writeups are written in polish.

 ## **Binary/pwn:**